Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Clustering of dusty star-forming galaxies

 \subsection{Results}

-We constrain the main parameters of our halo model using six measurements of CIB angular auto- and cross-power spectra at $250$, $350$, $500$ $\mu$m from \textit{Herschel}/SPIRE \citep{viero2013} in the multipole range $200<l<23000$, and assuming the "extended" flux limit case.
-To further constrain the model, we also compute the star formation rate density in the range $\mathrm{0<z<6}$, and we fit to the latest compilation of star formation rate density measurements from \cite{madau2014}.
+We constrained the main parameters of our halo model using six measurements of CIB angular auto- and cross-power spectra at $250$, $350$, and $500$ $\mu$m from \textit{Herschel}/SPIRE \citep{viero2013} in the multipole range $200<l<23000$, and assumed the extended flux limit case.
+To further constrain the model, we also computed the star formation rate density in the range $\mathrm{0<z<6}$, and we fit to the compilation of star formation rate density measurements from \cite{madau2014}.

-We perform a Monte Carlo Markov Chain (MCMC) analysis of the parameter space using a modification of the publicly available code {\tt CosmoMC} \citep{lewis2002}, and varying the following set of four halo model parameters:
+We performed a Monte Carlo Markov chain (MCMC) analysis of the parameter space using a modification of the publicly available code {\tt CosmoMC} \citep{lewis2002}, and varied the following set of four halo model parameters:

-together with 6 free parameters $\mathrm{A_{i=1,...6}}$ for the amplitudes of the shot-noise power spectra.
-We obtain a good fit to the data, with a total $\chi^2$ of $104.9$ for $97$ degrees of freedom.
-Mean values and marginalized limits for all free parameters used in the fit and comparison between \textit{Herschel}/SPIRE measurements of the CIB power spectra with our best estimates of the 1-halo, 2-halo and shot-noise, are shown in \cite{serra2016}.
-Shot noises derived from this model are very close to those found for \cite{bethermin2017} simulations.
-This gives us confidence on the level of the 1-halo term.
+together with six free parameters $\mathrm{A_{i=1,...6}}$ for the amplitudes of the shot-noise power spectra.
+We obtained a good fit to the data, with a total $\chi^2$ of $104.9$ for $97$ degrees of freedom.
+Mean values and marginalised limits for all free parameters used in the fit and comparison between \textit{Herschel}/SPIRE measurements of the CIB power spectra with our best estimates of the one-halo, two-halo, and shot-noise, are shown in \cite{serra2016}.
+Shot noises derived from this model are very close to those found for the \cite{bethermin2017} simulations.
+This gives us confidence about the level of the one-halo term.